stevetolvaj/SimpleTunes/README.md

 -You will now open a device that shows you our application!

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project: https://github.com/cis3296s22/SimpleTunes/projects/1

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296s22/SimpleTunes.git
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
+- Use Android Studio, which can be downloaded from here if neccessary: https://developer.android.com/studio/?gclid=Cj0KCQjw5-WRBhCKARIsAAId9FnNsgtxKZxxRB4C50f-VUj4B6p3EitP48TIwFI0db2dmWF_nqooFJYaAjwtEALw_wcB&gclsrc=aw.ds
+- From the Android Studio welcome screen, select get from VCS and use the github repository link above to clone the project
+- Specify the branch using built in git menu in Android Studio, this menu can also be used to commit and push along with other git functions
-- What file and target to compile and run.
+- You can then use the make project or run app buttons to compile and run
-- What is expected to happen when the app start.
+- When running the application, the reccommended API for the virtual device is API 31
+- The application will open on the virtual device after selecting the play button